bentlyedyson/HEARTY-HEARTY/datascience/README.md

 **ptbxl_databse.csv file has not been cleaned yet !!! **

 ###### scp_statements.csv
-This csv file contain all information that are related to the used annotation scheme that is stored in a dedicated way.
-It also has the mapping to other annotation such as AHA, aECGREFID, CDISC and DICOM.
+This csv file contains all information that is related to the used annotation scheme that is stored in a dedicated way.
+It also has the mapping to other annotations such as AHA, aECGREFID, CDISC and DICOM.

 ###### ptbxl_clean.csv
-In this file, it contains less column than **_ptbxl_database.csv_** file.
-We remove some columns that we considered not that usefull for our datasets.
+In this file, it contains fewer columns than the **_ptbxl_database.csv_** file.
+We removed some columns that we considered not that useful for our datasets.
 The 12 columns that we remove are:

 - infarction_stadium1
 - infarction_stadium2